Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models

 We assess the learnability of each generated formula as follows: train a single-hidden-layer neural network on the dataset generated for the formula, varying the number of hidden-layer neurons from 1 to 256 in powers of 2, and check how many neurons are sufficient to ``learn'' the formula perfectly (with 100\% accuracy on the 5-fold cross validation).
 If perfect accuracy is not achieved with 256 neurons, we say that the formula has not been (perfectly) learned.

 We test neural networks with ReLU and logistic (sigmoid) activation functions.
-Figure \ref{fig:percent-learned} shows, for each activation function, the percent of perfectly-learned formulas according to the number of variables and constrainedness, which we depict as ranging from -5 denoting the least constrained, 0 being on phase transition (hardest solubility) and +5 denoting the most constrained.
+Figure~\ref{fig:percent-learned} shows, for each activation function, the percent of perfectly-learned formulas according to the number of variables and constrainedness, which we depict as ranging from -5 denoting the least constrained, 0 being on phase transition (hardest solubility) and +5 denoting the most constrained.

 Interestingly, the smaller the formulas, the harder it is to learn them.
-In fact, no 10-variable formula was perfectly learned at all, regardless of the constrainedness (Fig. \ref{fig:individuals}).
-The ReLu neural network learned more formulas overall compared to logistic, specially with fewer variables.
-This is aligned with experimental \cite{Nair2010relu,Dahl2013relu} and theoretical \cite{Fiat2019relu} evidence favouring ReLU over other activation functions in deep learning.
+In fact, no 10-variable formula was perfectly learned at all, regardless of the constrainedness (Fig.~\ref{fig:individuals}).
+The ReLU neural network learned more formulas overall compared to logistic, specially with fewer variables.
+This is aligned with experimental \citep{Nair2010relu,Dahl2013relu} and theoretical \citep{Fiat2019relu} evidence favouring ReLU over other activation functions in deep learning.

-Figure \ref{fig:percent-learned} also shows that as constrainedness increases up to a point, more formulas are learned.
+Figure~\ref{fig:percent-learned} also shows that as constrainedness increases up to a point, more formulas are learned.
 Beyond such point, learnability slightly drops for all formulas, except those with 40 variables, where the drop is sharp on both activations.
-The point of highest learnability never coincides with the point of hardest solubility (the phase transition point, highlighted by the vertical dashed line in Fig. \ref{fig:individuals}).
+The point of highest learnability never coincides with the point of hardest solubility (the phase transition point, highlighted by the vertical dashed line in Fig.~\ref{fig:individuals}).

-Figure \ref{fig:grouped} highlights the similarity on the behaviour of onphase and overconstrained formulas as the number of variables increase, in contrast with underconstrained formulas.
+Figure~\ref{fig:grouped} highlights the similarity on the behaviour of onphase and overconstrained formulas as the number of variables increase, in contrast with underconstrained formulas.
 Learnability of on phase and overconstrained formulas grows almost identically with less than 40 variables.
 Beyond this point, overconstrained formulas become easier to learn.
 Alongside the percentage of perfectly-learned formulas, we assess the network complexity by measuring the average number of neurons needed to learn the formulas.
-Figure \ref{fig:avg-neurons} shows the average number of neurons for each number of variables and constrainedness.
+Figure~\ref{fig:avg-neurons} shows the average number of neurons for each number of variables and constrainedness.